markomilenkovic546/trafalgar-landing-page/README.md

 ## Dependencies

-- Stripe library: The Stripe library is used to develop the slider functionality on the page.
+- Swiper library: The Swiper library is used to develop the slider functionality on the page.

 ## Usage